-1.5 This statement of consultation provides a record of the stages of consultation that has been carried out on the Local Plan.
-However, the Council also has a duty to cooperate with other local planning authorities and other prescribed bodies in the formulation of development plan
+1.4 This statement of consultation provides a record of the stages of consultation that has been carried out on the Local Plan.
+However, the Council also has a duty to cooperate with other local planning authorities and other prescribed bodies in the formulation of development plan documents.
+This 'duty to co-operate' is a requirement of Section 33A of the Planning and Compulsory Purchase Act 2004, as inserted by the Localism Act 2011.

-- documents.
-This 'duty to co-operate' is a requirement of Section 33A of the Planning and Compulsory Purchase Act 2004, as inserted by the Localism Act 2011. - 1.6 Full details of how the Council has engaged with those bodies through the Councils supporting Duty to Cooperate Statement will be provided on the Planning Policy Webpages at Publication of the local plan.
+1.5 Full details of how the Council has engaged with those bodies through the Councils supporting Duty to Cooperate Statement is submitted as a supporting document to the Submission Plan and is available on the Council's Planning Policy Webpages.